-What is the Future of Energy Storage Technology?
+What is the Failure Rate of BESS?

 what is the future of energy storage technology?
 It is not a single winner.
 It is a portfolio of complementary solutions.